Potentially life-threatening emergency

-The reservoir for Y. pestis is most commonly rodents (eg, prairie dogs, squirrels, rats), although cases involving dogs and cats have been described as well.
+The reservoir for Y pestis is most commonly rodents (eg, prairie dogs, squirrels, chipmunks, rats), although cases involving dogs and cats have been described as well.
 The vectors are fleas that feed on the infected animals and then can transmit the bacteria to susceptible hosts such as humans.

 Pneumonic plague has both a primary and a secondary form.
 The primary form is contracted from inhaling aerosolized droplets from an infected person and occurs in only about 3% of plague-infected patients.
 Secondary pneumonic plague occurs with infection beginning outside of the lungs such as progression from bubonic or septicemic plague to the lungs; approximately 12% of such cases progress to pneumonic form.
 Bubonic and septicemic plague are rarely transmissible from human to human but may become transmissible via droplets once in the pneumonic stage.

 The incubation period can range from 1-6 days (average 2-4 days), and the pneumonic form can be transmitted person to person via droplets through direct, close contact.

 Pneumonic plague results in a severe fulminant illness with high fever, chills, headache, productive cough, chest pain, hemoptysis, extreme malaise, myalgias, tachypnea, tachycardia, and pneumonia.
 Gastrointestinal symptoms, including nausea, vomiting, abdominal pain, and diarrhea are also commonly seen.
 If not treated within 24 hours of onset, pneumonic plague rapidly progresses to acral cyanosis, respiratory failure, septicemia, circulatory collapse, and death.
 Untreated, the mortality rate of pneumonic plague approaches 100%.
 With treatment, the rate is as low as 16%.